-Prerequisite: A current California R.N. license, one year experience as a registered nurse, 800 hours experience as a nurse in the Emergency Department, current ACLS certification, proof of a cardiac dysrhythmia course, current employment in a base station hospital in San Bernardino or Riverside county and the ability to complete a screening written examination with 80% accuracy.
+Prerequisite: A current California R.N. license, one year experience as a registered nurse, 800 hours experience as a nurse in the Emergency Department, current ACLS certification, proof of a cardiac dysrhythmia course, current employment in a base station hospital in San Bernardino or Riverside, Iny, or Mono county and the ability to complete a written screening examination with 80% accuracy.

-Lecture: Minimum 24 hours per semester Laboratory: Minimum 24 hours per semester Clinic: 8 hours per semester
+Lecture: Minimum 20 hours per semester Laboratory: Minimum 20 hours per semester

-Field: 16 hours per semester
+Clinic: 16 hours per semester Field: 16 hours per semester